redhat-developer/redhat-helm-charts/alpha/quarkus-chart/README.md

 A Helm chart for building and deploying a [Quarkus](https://quarkus.io/) application on OpenShift.

 ## Prerequisites
+Below are prerequisites that may apply to your use case.

+### Pull Secret
 You will need to create a pull secret if you pull an S2I builder or Docker base image from an external registry.
 Use the following command as a reference to create your pull secret:
 ```bash
 oc create secret docker-registry my-pull-secret --docker-server=$SERVER_URL --docker-username=$USERNAME --docker-password=$PASSWORD --docker-email=$EMAIL